Grand Slam (figure skating): Men's singles

 The following table shows the numbers of Career Golden Slams in the individual event by nation.

-Records

-The following table shows the first (or youngest/oldest) skater who achieved the Career Golden Slam in the individual event.

-†Records in the individual event

-Ladies' singles
+Women's singles

-Only two ladies' single skater has completed the Career Golden Slam.
-Both of these ladies have also completed the Career Super Grand Slam by winning every major competition in their career, both junior and senior, including the Olympics.
+Only two women's single skaters have completed the Career Golden Slam.
+Both of these women have also completed the Career Super Grand Slam by winning every major competition in their career, both junior and senior, including the Olympics.

-Yuna Kim is the first, Alina Zagitova is the youngest lady to do so.
+Yuna Kim is the first, Alina Zagitova is the youngest woman to do so.